 Dental Lasers And Treatment Of Periodontal Disease

 Dental laser technology is used to treat a variety of gum diseases.
 With laser treatment, dentists can restore the natural teeth of patients and their gums to optimum health without incisions, stitches, or the discomfort of traditional gum surgery.

 Dental lasers use the energy of different light wavelengths to act as a cutting instrument or a vaporizer of tissue that it comes in contact with.

 Types of Soft Tissue (Gum) Dental Laser Procedures

 Pocket Reduction – Gum Disease Treatment: Laser gum surgery can help promote the healing of diseased gum pockets by reducing or completely removing pocket depth.
 The treatment also assists in restoring the health of periodontal structures that surround teeth, and significantly reduce bacteria levels.
 Certain types of dental laser technology can allow regeneration or “new attachment” of bones, ligaments, and gum connective tissue

-Crown Lengthening: Dental lasers can reshape gum tissue (soft tissue laser) and bone (hard tissue laser) to expose healthy, solid tooth structure (crown lengthening) to aid in the placement of dental restorations such as fillings and crowns.
+Crown Lengthening: Dental lasers are also used to reshape gum tissues (soft tissue laser) and bone (hard tissue laser).
+This is done to reveal healthy and strong tooth structure (crown lengthening) for restorative procedures such as crowns and fillings.

 Esthetic Gum Contouring: Dental lasers can reshape or reduce gum tissue to expose additional tooth structure, in order to enhance the appearance of a “gummy” smile.

 Frenectomy: Laser frenectomy is ideal for children who have extremely low connection of the fold of skin (frenum) between two front teeth.
 The frenum may prevent proper closure of the gap during orthodontic treatment.
 Laser frenectomy can also help in resolving speech difficulties, or any challenge in brushing teeth due to a low frenum.

-Soft Tissue Folds (Epulis): Dental lasers may be used for the painless removal of soft tissue.
+Soft Tissue Folds (Epulis): Dental lasers can be used to remove soft tissue as painlessly as possible.

 Advantages Of Laser Dentistry Include

 - In some cases, dental laser treatment for soft tissues leaves no wounds that require sutures.

 - Laser dentistry reduces bleeding because the light beam’s energy aids the clotting (coagulation) of exposed blood vessels, thus inhibiting blood loss.